 - Read more about healthy fats and removing the toxic fats

-- Juice fasting, sweating, skin brushing, herbal remedies, epson salt baths are various ways to detox the body.
-Read more about various strategies to detoxify your body.
+- Juice fasting, sweating, skin brushing, herbal remedies, Epson salt baths are all ways to detox the body.

 - Remove chlorine compounds and fluoride from your drinking water as they are toxic to the body

 - Stay hydrated: your body needs a minimum of 50 ounces of water per 100 pounds of body weight per day in order to flush toxins out of the body and to stay well hydrated.
 This water should have minerals– such as found in spring water.
 Consider purchasing a water filtration system that will remove fluoride, chlorine, and other chemicals and metals that are found in municipal water supplies.
 A simple carbon filtration system will only remove chlorine so don’t assume that any filter will do the job.
 You can find products online that will remove the harmful elements and leave the beneficial minerals intact, such as a Big Berkey Water Filtration System.

 - Take one gallon of this filtered water and add 1/2 tsp Himalayan sea salt, the juice of 4 organic lemons or limes (and toss in the skins too), and drink this water first thing in the morning and throughout the day.
 It is an alkalizing beverage that will help to cleanse the liver too.

 - Use non-toxic cleaning products in the home- vinegar and baking soda works great for most tasks and look for non-toxic alternatives for general household chores.